mobilekosmos/moralis-sdk-android/Readme.md

     implementation 'com.github.mobilekosmos:moralis-sdk-android:<Tag>'

-where "<Tag>" is the latest released version on Github, please check.
+where '< Tag >' is the latest released version on Github, please check.
 You can also use "master-SNAPSHOT" but this is not recommended, as the master is not approved for production.